ITR Filing Deadline Missed? Last chance to claim your tax refund.

 Some of the exceptions to this scheme under the section 44AD are as follows:

-• Individuals who have claimed deductions under Section 10A, Section 10AA, Section 10BA, Section 10B, or other deductions in respect to individual incomes.
+• Individuals who have claimed deductions under Section 10A, Section 10AA, Section 10BA, Section 10B, or other deductions in respect of individual incomes.

-• The companies involved in hiring, leasing goods carriages, agency business or playing referred in section 44AE.
+• The companies involved in hiring, leasing goods carriages, agency business, or playing are referred in section 44AE.

 • Individuals or firms involved in any sort of profession, in which the income is earned in terms of commission or brokerage ( professionals can adopt the scheme of presumptive taxation under Section 44ADA).